 Our Large Savings

 We have a mutual fund at our credit union for some of our larger expenses.
+If you are a parent, you should consider opening best long term savings account for a baby to ensure your children’s future.
 This account rarely gets touch, except to add to it monthly.
 Right now we are saving for…

 - Our emergency fund (right now this fully funded, but we will continue to add to it when we buy a house)